compujuckel/AssettoServer/CyclePresetPlugin/README.md

 ﻿# CyclePresetPlugin

-Plugin to let players vote for a server track at a specified interval.
+Plugin to let players vote for a preset/track at a specified interval.

 ## Commands
 Most commands have multiple alias